Frequently Asked Questions

 Will the Clinical Scholars need an academic affiliation?

-There is no expectation that applicants practice in a setting associated with a university.
-Applicants must be health care providers and can practice or train/supervise other practitioners in community, clinical, academic, tribal settings, or a combination of those settings.
+There is no expectation that team members practice in a setting associated with a university.
+Team members must be health care practitioners and can practice or train/supervise other practitioners in community, clinical, academic, tribal settings, or a combination of those settings.
 There is also no limit on the number of applications from the same organization.